Selected issues in human ecology WF-OB-WZEC

 Learning outcomes

-Knowledge: Student knows the stories of the creation of the cosmos, the Earth and life on Earth; sees the development of the living world; lists and defines the relationships between different groups of organisms; characterized breaking processes shaping the emergence and the development of life on Earth; explains the functioning of the various ecological processes; explains the relationships between individuals, communities, ecosystems, energy flow and circulation of matter in the ecosystem and geospherae.
+Knowledge: the student knows the history of the Earth, knows the processes of the biosphere (OB1_W03); lists and defines relationships between different groups of organisms (OB1_W05); characterizes the landmark processes shaping the origin and development of life on Earth, explains the functioning of individual ecological processes, explains the relationships between individuals, biocenoses, ecosystems.

 ECTS [1 ECTS = 30(25) hours]: